T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Sort/order elements
 ^^^^^^^^^^^^^^^^^^^

 Manually sorting and ordering of elements via `HTML5 drag and drop` is supported via QFQ.
-Any sortable element should be represented by a database record with an order column.
+Any element to sort should be represented by a database record with an order column.
 If the elements are unordered, they will be ordered after the first 'drag and drop' move of an element.

 Functionality is divided into:

 * Display list: the records will be displayed via QFQ/report.
-* Update database: updates of the order column are managed by a specific 'drag and drop' definition form.
+* Sort records: updates of the order column are managed by a specific definition form.
+The form is not a regular form (e.g. there are no FormElements), instead it's only a container to held the SQL update query as well as providing access control via SIP.
+The form is automatically called via AJAX.

 Part 1: Display list
 ''''''''''''''''''''